Meet the Avery Family

 Pastoral care has always been my passion and I love being on the boarders' landing and listening to the children talk about their day.
 I enjoy cooking (I have been told my chocolate brownies are the best in the world!), making pom poms and, most recently, the skill of making slime.

-Olive is 8 months old and already loves exploring the boarding house.
-She enjoys having her breakfast and supper with the boarders and often gets lots of hugs and attention!
-Mazzi is our three year-old Labrador, who also gets a lot of attention.
-He enjoys chasing a tennis ball and curling up with the boarders on a movie night.
+Olive is nearly two and loves being part of the boarding family.
+She enjoys having her breakfast and supper with the children and gets plenty of hugs and attention!
+Fleur is the newest addition to the boarding team and is already becoming accustomed to the buzz and busy atmosphere of the boarding house.
+Mazzi is our Labrador, who also enjoys lots of attention and can often be found running around the grounds with the children and curling up with the boarders on a movie night.

 Why choose boarding at St Hugh’s?